amarconn/tabora/README.md

   - Loads a new high-resolution background image each time the page opens.
 - **Responsive layout**
   - Works on desktop resolutions and adapts to narrower windows.
+- **Custom local image card**
+  - Adds a small image card below the NBA scoreboard.
+  - The user can click the `+` button and choose an image directly from the new tab page.
+  - The selected image is saved locally in the browser and appears again when the page is reopened.
+  - The image is not uploaded to GitHub or to this repository.